The Trails Way

 High School Credits

 Students who remain in the programme for the full 5 years can earn up to 3 credits in outdoor education.
-Trails has permission from the Ministry of Education to grant these credits as a Privately Inspected School:
+Trails has permission from the Ministry of Education to grant these credits as Ministry-Inspected Private School:

 Curriculum Topics of Instruction